Chinese idioms about the pitfalls of cunning plans and duplicity

 The offender is the first to complain

-The perpetrator diverts attention by being the first to complain
+The perpetrator diverts attention by being the first to complain.

-To cry 'wolf'
+Roughly equivalent to: To cry 'wolf'

 Knowing the approptiate way to cheat